materialdigital/application-ontologies/tensile_test_ontology_TTO/README.md

 [PMD website](https://materialdigital.de/download/) (download section, available after free registration), this [PMD GitHub repository](https://github.com/materialdigital/application-ontologies/tree/main/tensile_test_ontology_TTO) and on [MatPortal.org](https://matportal.org/ontologies).

-The TTO was strongly designed on the basis of the PMD core ontology ([PMDco](https://github.com/materialdigital/core-ontology)).
+The TTO was strongly designed on the basis of the PMD Core Ontology ([PMDco](https://github.com/materialdigital/core-ontology)).
 Accordingly, classic PMDco concepts are re-used and concepts included due to the consideration of the tensile test are always connected to PMDco concepts.
 Moreover, PMDco is connected to other (higher-level) ontologies (cf. section [Documents | Links](#Documents-|-Links)).